 I am ecstatic!
 I’ve been dancing in the kitchen.
 Punching the air.
 I have a beaming smile from ear to ear.

-I am privileged to receive my D7 Visa from the Portugal Consulate in London.
+I am privileged to have been granted the first stage of my D7 Visa from the Portugal Consulate in London.
 Thank you.
 I am incredibly grateful.
 And I won’t let you down.

 I received notification from VFS Global that my passport and visa had been dispatched to me.
 I waited for notification from the delivery company or simply for the doorbell to ring.
 I didn’t receive either until the early evening when I received an email and text advising that the delivery would be the next day.